sunjay/wolf-asm/docs.md

 * return address is stored in register `$?` (TODO)
 * pop calls should be in the opposite order to push calls

+## Memory Mapped IO

+Before syscalls become available, IO is done through memory-mapped IO.

+* When a value is stored at address `0xffff_ffff_000c`, the lower 4-bytes (32-bits) are sent to standard output.
+The bytes are interpreted as a unicode scalar value.
+If the bytes are not valid as a unique scalar value, a `U+FFFD REPLACEMENT CHARACTER` (&#65533;) is outputted instead.
+* Loading a 1, 2, 4, or 8 byte value from address `0xffff_ffff_0004` places the
+  respective next 1, 2, 4, or 8 bytes from standard input into the destination register.

 ## Syscalls

 To make a syscall, place the syscall number in `$0` and use the `syscall`